Photo Gallery 14 Images

 The fire is burning through private industrial timberlands, O&C Lands managed by the Bureau of Land Management and lands held in trust by the Bureau of Indian Affairs for the Cow Creek Tribe.

-The Oregon Department of Forestry's Incident Management Team 3 arrived in Roseburg Friday afternoon and will take command of the fire response at 6 p.m.
+The Oregon Department of Forestry's Incident Management Team 3 arrived in Roseburg on Friday afternoon and took command of the fire response.

 The southbound I-5 off-ramp at Exit 95 (Canyon Creek), located three miles south of Canyonville, was closed Thursday due to the fire and was expected to remain closed.
 For the latest road conditions, click here.
 Drivers in the area should use caution.